 The fourth mistake was being overly political and ambitious.
 Managers who always have their eye on their next job rarely establish more than superficial relationships with peers and coworkers.
 In their haste to gain credit for successes that would be noticed by upper management, they make the fatal mistake of treating people as though they don't matter.
 An employee with an overly ambitious boss described him this way: "He treats employees coldly, even cruelly.
 He assigns blame without regard to responsibility, and takes all the credit for himself.
-I once had such a boss, and he gave me a worked.

-new definition of shared risk: If something I did was successful, he took the credit.
-If it wasn't, I got the blame."70
+I once had such a boss, and he gave me a new definition of shared risk: If something I did was successful, he took the credit.
+If it wasn't, I got the blame."69

 The fatal mistakes of being unable to delegate, build a team, and staff effectively indicate that many derailed managers were unable to make the most basic transition to managerial work: to quit being hands-on doers and get work done through others.
-Two things go wrong when managers make these mistakes.
-First, when managers meddle in decisions that their subordinates should be making-when they can't stop being doers-they alienate the people who work for them.
+In fact, according to an article in Harvard Business Review, up to 50 percent of new managers fail because they cannot make the transition from producing to managing.70 Two things go wrong when managers make these mistakes.
+First, when managers meddle in decisions that their subordinates should be makingwhen they can't stop being doers-they alienate the people who work for them.
 Rich Dowd, founder of Dowd Associates, an executive search firm, admits to constantly monitoring and interrupting employees because they weren't doing the job "in the way I saw fit, even when their work was outstanding."
 According to Richard Kilburg of Johns Hopkins University, when managers interfere with workers' decisions, "You . . . have a tendency to lose your most creative people.
 They're able to say, 'Screw this.
 I'm not staying here.""71 Indeed, one employee told Dowd that if he was going to do her job for her, she would quit.
 Second, because they are trying to do their subordinates' jobs in addition to their own, managers who fail to delegate will not have enough time to do much of anything well.
-An office assistant to a Washington politician came in to work every day to find a long to-do list waiting on her desk, detailing everything she was expected to get done that day, along with how to do it, who to call, and when to give her boss updates on her progress.
-She said, "Sometimes, this list was 3 or 4 pages long.
+An office assistant to a Washington politician came in to work every day to find a long todo list waiting on her desk, detailing everything she was expected to get done that day, along with how to do it, who to call, and when to give her boss updates on her progress.
+She said, "Sometimes, this list was three or four pages long.
 It must have taken him at least an hour to create."72

-THE TRANSITION TO MANAGEMENT: THE FIRST YEAR
+1-7 THE TRANSITION TO MANAGEMENT: THE FIRST YEAR